Green Initiative Program

 - Guest room amenities (soap, shampoos) donated to local charities.

-- Mattresses and other furniture items donated to local Habitat for Humanity and the Bridging Organization serving families in transition.
+- Mattresses and other furniture items donated to local Habitat for Humanity and Bridges of Hope.

 Other Green Efforts at Madden’s